Inch Island

 Inch Island is in Lough Swilly, a sea lough in County Donegal on the northern coast of Ireland.
 Inch is also the name of the civil parish covering the island.

-Geography and History
+Geography and history

-Inch Island is around 5 square miles (13 square kilometres) in area.
+Inch Island is around 13 km2 in area.
 The island lies in Lough Swilly, Inch being just off the south-western coast of the Inishowen mainland, near the village of Burt.
 Inch Island is connected to the mainland by a causeway road, known as the Inch Banks.
 The island's highest hill, Inch Top, is 222 metres in height.
 Another Irish language name for Inch Island is Inis na nOsirí, meaning 'Island of the Oysters'.

 Population

 The table reports data taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the Census of Ireland.

 Buildings

 Presbyterian kirk (church), located at Carnaghan.